alkresin/guiserver/README.md

 # GuiServer
 A server application, providing GUI service via tcp/ip connection, providing an opportunity to create GUI frameworks for different programming languages.
-It is written on Harbour (см. http://www.kresin.ru/en/harbour.html) and C, GUI layer is provided by HwGUI library (http://www.kresin.ru/en/hwgui.html).
+It is written on Harbour (look at http://www.kresin.ru/en/harbour.html) and C, GUI layer is provided by HwGUI library (http://www.kresin.ru/en/hwgui.html).
-The official web page is http://www.kresin.ru/en/guisrv.html
+The official web page is http://www.kresin.ru/en/guisrv.html Join the multilanguage group https://groups.google.com/d/forum/guiserver to discuss the GuiServer, External and related issues.

 ### How to build
    Project source files: